 Hidden beaches

 Then there are a lot of beautiful little beaches that you’ll see during this section of the Fishermen’s Trail.
 It starts with Praia das Furnas, where I see a few camper vans.
 Living in a camper (Van Life) is quite popular here in Portugal, although wild camping is illegal.
-Yet a lot of people do it, especially at this kind of hidden beaches, where you can only get to via a dirt road.
-It is tolerated by the police, but I believe that this may change in the near future because there are so many campervans everywhere.

 After a considerable climb, I hike on the cliffs to the next beautiful beach: Praia do Zavial.
 The view is truly spectacular.
-This is the halfway point of the hike, so I decide to take a break here and have lunch.
+This is the halfway point of the hike, so I decided to take a break here and have lunch.
 It’s a good thing I brought enough food with me because there’s nothing I can buy along the way.

 After this beach, there’s a bit of a cliff walk and that is really beautiful.
 At one point there is a lonely tree on a cliff and I just have to take a picture of it.
 It’s so scenic!